adamantine-sim/adamantine/doc/input_file.md

 * **geometry** (required):
   * **dim**: the dimension of the problem (2 or 3, required)
   * **material\_height**: below this height the domain contains material.
-Above this height the domain is empty (default value: 1e9)
+Above this height the domain is empty.
+The height is in meters (default value: 1e9)
   * **use\_powder**: the additive manufacturing process use powder: true or false (default value: false)
   * if use\_powder is true: